 As in many other areas of the world, Philippine Indigenous Peoples are being forced to defend their territories from extractivism; however, the main problem they are facing here is the State’s attempt to criminalise them through accusations of terrorism.
 Massacres, persecution of leaders, illegal arrests, false evidence and police and military repression are just some of the emerging consequences of the new Anti-Terrorism Law.

 The number of indigenous peoples in the Philippines is unknown, but it is estimated that between 10% and 20% of the country's population.
 The Philippines has adopted the United Nations Declaration on the Rights of Indigenous Peoples, but has not yet ratified ILO Convention 169.

-The Republic Act 8371, known as the Indigenous Peoples’ Rights Act (IPRA), was promulgated in 1997.
-It has been lauded for its support for indigenous peoples’ cultural integrity, right to their lands and right to self-directed development of these lands.
-More substantial implementation of the law is still being sought.
+Republic Law 8371, known as the Indigenous Peoples Rights Act (IPRA), was enacted in 1997.
+It has been praised for its support for the cultural integrity of indigenous peoples, the right to their lands and the right to self-directed development of these lands.

 The Igorot, the Lumad and the Mangyan